robsoncouto/robsoncouto/README.md

 ### Welcome to my github profile! 👋

-I'm Rob, an Electrical engineer and firmware developer,  currently woking on IoT for Smart Grids with LoRaWAN.\
+I'm Rob, an Electrical engineer and firmware developer, currently woking on Industrial IoT.
+Ialso have worked with Smart Grids with LoRaWAN.\
 I enjoy learning about embedded systems, electronics and hardware hacking.\
 You can see a list of my personal projects at [my webpage](https://www.robsoncouto.com)\
 I write at [dragaosemchama.com](https://www.dragaosemchama.com)